Meet The Team

 In her spare time, she loves reading, and writing, and can’t wait to resume traveling.
 She is a wife and proud mother of two sons.

-Rodrigo is excited to join Dallas Urban Debate and looks forward to working to expand debate access across the city.
+Evan is excited to join the Dallas Urban Debate Alliance and looks forward to working to expand debate access across the city.

 Ce'Ce More has worked with talented individuals large and small for many years.
 After college, she began working in public education and served in one of the few positions where she got to spend time with each of the 1000 students on her campus.
 As her team leader and champion for the arts, she supported the school performing arts productions and was the head of the yearbook committee.